andrestalamo/anpp_reporte/README.md

 This repository contains a bilingual report (Spanish and English) on the relationship between **Aboveground Net Primary Productivity (ANPP)** and precipitation in the **Dry Puna (Cobres, Salta, Argentina)**.

+📌 *This project is an example report created with [Quarto](https://quarto.org/), applying tips and tools learned in Yan Holtz’s course on productive workflows for R.*

 👉 **[View the report online](https://andrestalamo.github.io/anpp_reporte/)**

 ---

-📌 *This project is an example report created with [Quarto](https://quarto.org/), applying tips and tools learned in Yan Holtz’s course on productive workflows for R.*

----

-📷 Cover photo by **Mariana Quiroga-Mendiola**.

 © 2025 Andrés Tálamo